jp-x-g/ImperfectFifth/README.md

 It's not very sophisticated, and the lower/higher ends might sound very weird, but it is good enough to be usable.<br />
 At the very least, it is good for memeing around.

+This requires that the ```sox``` package be installed.

+I use Linux; I don't know what happens if you run this program on a closed-sores OS.
+It probably won't work very well.

 Usage: ```generate.py [-h] [-i FILE.WAV] [-b A4] [-o s] [-p "prefix"]```

 Optional arguments: